Bourbon

 Appearance: It is light amber with light viscosity clinging to the walls of the glass.

-Nose: I caught dark brown sugar, caramel, vanilla up front.
+Nose: I caught dark brown sugar, caramel, and vanilla upfront.
 These were accompanied by a hint of oak.

 Search